Frankie Hubbard: 1983–91

 On October 27, 1983, recently divorced Angie Hubbard (Debbi Morgan) puts her newborn son up for adoption fearing her ex-husband Jesse (Darnell Williams) does not want the baby.
-However, the couple later reconciles and kidnaps their son from his adoptive family.
+However, the couple later reconcile and kidnaps their son from his adoptive family.
 Jesse and Angie win custody of the child and remarry in late 1983.
-They soon name their son Franklin Quentin Hubbard, after Jesse's late uncle—Frank Grant.
+They soon named their son Franklin Quentin Hubbard, after Jesse's late uncle—Frank Grant.
 Jesse is killed in 1988 leaving Angie to raise Frankie on her own.
-After his mother's broken engagement to Cliff Warner, Frankie and his mother relocate to California in 1991.
+After his mother's broken engagement to Cliff Warner, Frankie and his mother relocated to California in 1991.

 1993–96

 In 1993, Angie and a now teenaged Frankie move to Corinth, Pennsylvania, near Pine Valley.
 Growing up without Jesse leads to Frankie falling in with the wrong crowd.
 After a drunken Cooper Alden hits Frankie with his car, Frankie begins blackmailing the wealthy Alden for cash.
 After Frankie is accused of assault, Cooper pays the man off to keep him quiet.
-Frankie becomes interest in film and uses it as an outlet for his anger; however, when he accidentally tapes a conversation between Detective Charles Harrison and Cooper's father, Clay, putting Clay in danger.
+Frankie becomes interested in film and uses it as an outlet for his anger; however, when he accidentally tapes a conversation between Detective Charles Harrison and Cooper's father, Clay, putting Clay in danger.
 After a brief romance, Charles and Angie marry while Frankie falls for Briana, the daughter of the troubled alcoholic, Lorraine Hawkins.
 Frankie is very much in love with Briana but she breaks up with him when it is discovered that Charles is actually her long lost father, leaving Frankie devastated.
-Later, Jesse's doppelganger, Jacob Foster puts a strain on Angie's marriage and she and Charles later divorce.
+Later, Jesse's doppelganger, Jacob Foster puts a strain on Angie's marriage, and she and Charles later divorce.
 Frankie is admitted to film school moves to New York City with Jacob and Angie.

 The family settles in the SoHo district of New York City.
 Frankie and Angie are targeted by a white supremacist group after she takes in a white foster daughter, named Kayla.
-However, Frankie also disagrees with his mother's decision, believing there were more African American children in need of a home.
+However, Frankie also disagrees with his mother's decision, believing there were more African-American children in need of a home.
 Frankie also gets involved in the Back to Africa movement.
-While, someone plants a bomb in front of Angie's clinic, Frankie becomes the victim of another intentional bombing at a local bar.
+While someone plants a bomb in front of Angie's clinic, Frankie becomes the victim of another intentional bombing at a local bar.
 Jacob is there to support them.
 Frankie decides to go back to California to attend film school and gives Jacob and Angie his blessing before leaving.
 He returns in 1996 for Angie and Jacob's wedding and reveals that he and Briana are dating again.
 He also gets a new sister when Angie and Jacob adopt a daughter, Cassandra.